-The City shall promote mixed_use to provide a variety of housing within this Neighborhood based on existing and proposed employment opportunities, existing and proposed transportation resources including transit and the availability of public infrastructure.
+The City shall promote mixed use to provide a variety of housing within this Neighborhood based on existing and proposed employment opportunities.

-Strategy TR-LR 1.1.41- Complete Street Elements
+Strategy TR-LR 1.1.1- Complete Street Elements

 Multimodal transportation improvements shall be designed in a context sensitive manner and incorporate appropriate complete street principles based upon the location of the improvement within the neighborhood.
 Specific complete street elements to be included on a particular street segment shall be subject to evaluation and approval on a segment by segment basis.
-Potential candidates for complete street principles include but are not limited to items identified by "x".
+Potential candidates for complete street principles include but are not limited to items identified by "X".